 The MFC is urging the public to use extreme caution when starting outdoor fires.
 Any spark or ember can start a wildfire.
 Here are some tips to help reduce the risk of wildfire.

 - Check for city and county burn bans.
-Additional burn ban information can be found at www.mfc.ms.gov/burn-bans.
+County burn bans can be found at http://www.mfc.ms.gov/burn-bans.
 Check with local government for city burn bans.

 - Do not burn on windy days.

 - If you start a fire, do not leave the flame unattended.